310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-Eek!!
+Eeep!
 Don't sneak behind me for no reason!
-Also, could you not call me “Takamin”…?
+Also, could you please not call me “Takamin”…?
 {% endbubble %}

 {% bubble Subaru %}